Colchester Zoo is located in Essex, United Kingdom. It has been operating since 1963.

 Home to a pack of grey wolves

 This exhibit took 4 years to complete opening in 2009.
-It is home to a pair of orangutans.
+It is home to orangutans.
 It also features Asian fish and reptiles.

 Lost Madagascar allows people to walk in with the lemurs.
 Guests are taken to the enclosure by the Lost Madagascar express train.
 It is home to ring tailed lemurs and red bellied lemurs.